nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :exclamation: **Caution:**<br>

-Boxes such as this one with an exclamation mark :exclamation: are used to warn you about things that you should take note of, as certain actions may cause intended drastic consequences.
+Boxes such as this one with an exclamation mark :exclamation: are used to warn you about things that you should take note of, as certain actions may cause drastic consequences that are not intended by you.

 </div>